Housing Programs FAQ's

 Does the owner have to be present when the inspection occurs?

 No. There must be a responsible adult present, age 18 or over, to let the inspector into the unit.
-We advise that landlords be present for the initial inspection.
+We advise that owners be present for the initial inspection.
 This is an opportunity for you to find out first hand why the unit did not pass inspection.

 Who is responsible for repairs?

-As the landlord and property owner you are responsible for basic maintenance and normal wear and tear of the unit.
+As the owner's agent and property owner you are responsible for basic maintenance and normal wear and tear of the unit.
 You must make repairs that are your responsibility within a reasonable amount of time (generally 30 days) or HADC will hold or abate your Housing Assistance Payments.
 Damages caused by your tenant, members of your tenant's household, or your tenant's guest are the tenant's responsibility.

 What happens if the tenant damages the unit?

 As with any tenancy, repairs for tenant-caused damages are the responsibility of the tenant.
-HADC does not reimburse the landlord for tenant caused damages.
+HADC does not reimburse the owner for tenant caused damages.
 You should collect a security deposit and enforce your lease provision in the same way you would with any other tenants you rent to on the open market.
 You should seek reimbursement from the tenant for any damage repair costs paid on the tenant's behalf.
 If the unit does not pass the annual inspection because of something your tenant is responsible for, then your tenant will need to have repairs made within a reasonable amount of time (generally 30 days unless an emergency 24 hours item) or the family's assistance will be terminated.

 Can I transfer the lease and contract to a new owner?